Market Report: Interest Rate Fears Weigh on Global Stock Markets – Latest Updates and Analysis

 A buy recommendation from Citigroup drives Evotec shares to another high for the year on Corpus Christi.
 Above all, the classification as a possible “Tesla the biologics manufacturer” sounds appealing to some investors.
 Citi analyst Peter Verdult has also massively increased his target price from EUR 21.00 to EUR 31.60.
 In the best case, he even thinks 48 euros is possible.

-The Novartis subsidiary Sandoz, which is about to be spun off, sees additional sales potential of three billion US dollars over a five-year period through new products.
+The Novartis subsidiary Sandoz, which is regarding to be spun off, sees additional sales potential of three billion US dollars over a five-year period through new products.
 In addition, the company promises profit growth and increasing dividends.
 The generics subsidiary of Novartis is to be listed separately on the Swiss stock exchange in the second half of 2023.

 The group of investors around the French billionaire Xavier Niel and the asset manager Bruellan want to dismiss the board of directors of the ailing Swiss fund house GAM Holding and are calling for an extraordinary general meeting.
 The group, which claims to control around 9.2 percent of the capital, wants to restructure the company with a newly appointed body.